-This means the information has commercial value because it is secret.
-For example, the recipes of all kinds of products such as drinks, food or paint.
-Should they not be secret, than they would (practically) not have any value.
-In fact, everybody would be able to make those products.
+More specifically, it means that the information has commercial value because it is secret.
+For example, the recipes for all types of product, such as drinks, food or paint.
+If they were not secret, they would have (practically) no value.
+Everybody could then make these products.

-- You need to have taken reasonable measures in order to keep your trade secret confidential.
+- You must have taken reasonable steps to maintain the confidentiality of your trade secret.

-This means that you have taken measures which guarantee that the information is kept secret.
+It means that you took steps to guarantee that the information remains confidential.

-- physical protection by using surveillance of the company, a safe or separate archives;
+- physical protection through the surveillance of the business, a safe or secured archives;

-- storage of your trade secret in a digital vault like BOIP’s i-DEPOT ;
+- storage of your trade secret in a digital safe, such as the BOIP's i-DEPOT;

-- agreements with employees through non-compete clauses and non-disclosure clauses in the employment contracts or work protocols;
+- agreements with employees through non-competition clauses and confidentiality clauses in their employment contracts or in labour protocols;

-- agreements with business partners and new connections through non-disclosure agreements.
+- agreements with trade partners and new relations through confidentiality agreements.